-Live online lectures are just one of a range of programs offered by IACLE, which is the leading provider of educational and information resources for contact lens educators.
+Live online lectures are just one of a range of programmes offered by IACLE, which is the leading provider of educational and information resources for contact lens educators.

-The IACLE contact lens course is a 10-module programme of lectures, practical sessions and tutorials, in print and DVD-rom formats, for members to download and use in teaching.
-The distance learning program is a self-study programme to help new educators improve their own contact lens knowledge and teaching skills.
-And student trial exams can be used to test final-year and postgraduate students' knowledge.
+The IACLE Contact Lens Course is a 10-module programme of lectures, practical sessions and tutorials, in print and DVD formats, for members to download and use in teaching.
+The Distance Learning Program is a self-study programme to help new educators improve their own contact lens knowledge and teaching skills.
+And Student Trial Exams can be used to test final-year and postgraduate students' knowledge.